 Due to the spread of the coronavirus disease (COVID-19), the market is currently experiencing negative growth.
 This can also be accredited to lockdowns imposed by governments of several countries as a response to the pandemic, consequent disruptions in the supply chain of raw materials and the unavailability of the adequate workforce.

-According to the estimates by IMARC Group, the global white chocolate market will exhibit stable growth during the next five years.
+According to the estimates by IMARC Group, the global white chocolate market is expected to exhibit stable growth during the next five years.

 The expanding applications of white chocolate in the food and beverage (F&B) industry to enhance the flavor are bolstering the growth of the market.